aeogunmuyiwa/Algorithms-and-Data-Structures-II-csc226/README.md

 CSC226: Algorithms and Data Structures II

  Course Overview

-This course is the continuation of Algorithms and Data Structures I (CSC 225).
-Students will learn a variety of important data structures, algorithms, and algorithm design techniques.
-Relevant mathematical concepts are an integral part of this course, as are detailed algorithm implementations in Java.

 Calendar description:
 Advanced techniques for design, analysis, and implementation of algorithms and data structures with an introduction to algorithm engineering.
 Algorithmic design paradigms: greedy, divide-and-conquer, dynamic programming, backtracking, branch and bound.